Scroll beyond the pictures for a detailed explanation.

 The branch of mathematics called topology studies special properties of

-structures are considered topologically equivalent if one can be
+are considered topologically equivalent if one can be stretched and deformed

-The accompanying image sphere.gif shows some steps of my own approach
+The diagram above shows some steps of my own approach to everting

 First, try the rough approach of sequence A : push the bottom up, and